-Having a child with something that nobody knows what it is and nobody knows what to do about it.
-And it's kind of scary, but also very lonely.
+Leisel, Truitt's mother: Having a child with something that nobody knows what it is and nobody knows what to do about it, it's kind of scary, but also very lonely.

-When faced with a medical challenges that we had with Truitt, it would need the decision to come to the Mayo Clinic.
+David: When faced with the medical challenges that we had with Truitt, it was an easy decision to come to the Mayo Clinic.

-They have really done an amazing job of being a quarterback for our medical care.
-If they recognize the investment that it takes for us to be able to come up here and have gone above and beyond to try and help make each trip as meaningful for Truitt as it possibly can be.
+David: They have really done an amazing job of being the quarterback for our medical care.
+They recognize the investment that it takes for us to be able to come up here and have gone above and beyond to try and help make each trip as meaningful for Truitt as it possibly can be.

-We have so many enthusiastic people that are a part of this clinic that are so knowledgeable, humble, motivated, diligent, that is really dedicated to making people's lives better.
+Dr. Tollefson: We have so many enthusiastic people that are a part of this clinic that are so knowledgeable, humble, motivated, diligent, and that is really dedicated to making people's lives better.

-Truitt's care team at Mayo has not only demonstrated excellence from a medical standpoint, but showed us time and again, how much they care.
+David: Truitt's care team at Mayo has not only demonstrated excellence from a medical standpoint, but shown us time and again how much they care.
 They've empowered us and equipped us to provide that care to him.
 They've taken into account what our family can actually do.

-I receive so much encouragement from Truitt's physicians.
-And when they say you're doing a great job, that goes leaps and bounds for my encouragement helped me know I'm doing what I need to do and I am caring for him the way I should be carrying for him.
+Leisel: I receive so much encouragement from Truitt's physicians when they say you're doing a great job.
+That goes leaps and bounds for my encouragement to help me know I'm doing what I need to do and I am caring for him the way I should be caring for him.